 This way of thinking is valid for the rest of their base gels and top gels.
 Each of these top brands will hire its own chemist to develop or reverse engineer-kind-of-thing, the best version of a product doing incredibly well in the nail industry.
 I think this is genuinely one of the characteristics setting Japanese gel apart.
 That extremely competitive edge and relentless pursuit of making their line the best.

 Ok, enough raving.

-Typically in a Japanese Gel Line there is a watery thin base.
+Typically in a Japanese Gel Line, there is a thin watery base.
 It is usually meant for easy soak-off because no sanding prep is needed on the natural nail.
-This base is very thin so no self-leveling or apex can be formed.
+This base is very thin, so no self-leveling or apex can be formed.
 But the adhesion component is super strong!

 Leafgel & Vetro both carry this type of base gel.

-Leafgel’s is called Sanding-Free Base and Vetro’s is called Max Base.
-Vetro even created its own brush for application Max Base, because of its thin watery consistency.
+Leafgel’s is called Sanding-Free Base, and Vetro’s is called Max Base.
+Vetro even created its own brush for application Max Base because of its thin watery consistency.
 And it is a really cool brush that does not expand when you grab this thin watery base.

 I would say Leafgel’s is about the same consistency.

 While these bases are great for protecting nails from scraping gel off them during a soak-off gel removal, their thin consistency allows them to soak off seamlessly.
 Two coats are required to minimize gel chipping or lifting.

 I use this base as an adhesion layer to seal embellishments to the nail.
 And I will teach you exactly how in my online program; check out the Free masterclass HERE, where I will tell you more about it.

 2. A Medium Viscosity Base